 Even more significant to learning than being an asset, social status plays an underlying role in the education of a small or large group of people whether it’s an entire country’s agenda or certain sections or communities within that country.
 In other words, if that community puts importance on education as a social benefit, students and people in that community will strive to achieve it in order to raise their status in the community.

 8. Lesson Study

-Originating in Japan, lesson study applies to style of teaching.
+Originating in Japan, lesson study applies to the style of teaching.
 Conceptually, lesson study promotes the idea that teachers constantly improve and change their style of teaching based on students’ performance and reaction to it.
 It sounds like what we already do but not exactly.
-Collaboration between teachers is paramount and so is change.
+Collaboration between teachers is paramount and so changes.
 Combining these two factors with constant change means students never stop learning.